da Vinci Robotic General Surgery Johnson City, TN

-The general surgeons at The John Lawson Surgical Group are trained to perform minimally invasive surgeries with the da Vinci robotic surgery system, allowing for faster recovery, minimal scarring, and more precise control.
+The general surgeons at Premier Surgical Lawson Group are trained to perform minimally invasive surgeries with the da Vinci robotic surgery system, allowing for faster recovery, minimal scarring, and more precise control.
 To learn more about the minimally invasive procedure we perform, please call our general surgery center in Johnson City, TN, at (423) 975-5650 to schedule a consultation with one of our board-certified general surgeons.

 Intuitive for General Surgery Patients

 Understand your general surgery options